cding-nv/deepstream_4.x_apps/README.md

 * In function 'attach_metadata_detector()' in deepstream source code:
  1. frame scale_ratio_x/scale_ratio_y is (network width/height) / (streammux width/height)
  2. Some objs will be filtered because its width/height/top/left is beyond the source size (streammux is as source)

-* For "mask rcnn", app can show bbox but cannot show mask in present.
-User can dump mask in nvdsinfer_customparser_mrcnn_uff/nvdsinfer_custombboxparser_mrcnn_uff.cpp -> "out_mask"